 N: Our first issue is coming out, and building partnerships.
 I think that’s what it comes down to.

 BYO: Dream partnership or dream collaboration?

-N: I think it’s a bit early to answer that.
-I mean, anyone right now.
-We’re just going with the natural momentum and just taking things as they come.
+N: Anyone with the same mindset.
+We’re just going with the natural momentum and taking things as they come.